Other#

 Order of Components in Matchcode#

 Although the Matchcode Editor interface lets you place the components in any order, the Object does have a few restrictions when calling the AddMapping methods.
 Namely, Address Line AddMappings must be called last, even if you have added another component after the Address matchcode components.
-Calling AddMappings in the wrong order will throw an error, therefore when using the matchcode editor, place your address components last.
+Calling AddMappings in the wrong order will throw an error, therefore when using the Matchcode Editor, place your address components last.
 The exception would be rare cases where address components are used in every specified column, but a different component is not used in all combinations (specified columns).

 Back up your Matchcode database#